 A comprehensive guide for start-ups to enable them to create a strategy that correlates your product to the market and essentially to potential customers.

-In simpler words, it is like a recipe that lists out all the ingredients as well as their substitutes with address of shops nearby that are selling them.
+In simpler words, it is a recipe that lists out all the ingredients as well as their substitutes with the address of shops nearby that are selling them.
 Further, it explains the process of cooking the dish detailing every step.
 To go ahead, it gives you more than one options to present the dish with the available material in order to make it attractive to the eyes.
 The special additions are ways to check the authenticity of the taste and corrective measures in case needed.

 A GTM can be considered a recipe for a successful business.